Approximation of martingale couplings on the line in the weak adapted topology: Introduction

 where $\Pi_M(\mu,\nu)$ denotes the set of martingale couplings between $\mu$ and $\nu$, that is

-According to Strassen's theorem \cite{St65}, the existence of a martingale coupling between two probability measures $\mu,\nu\in\mathcal P(\R^d)$ with finite first moment is equivalent to $\mu\le_c\nu$, where $\le_c$ denotes the convex order.
-We recall that two finite positive measures $\mu,\nu$ on $\R^d$ with finite first moment and are said to be in the convex order iff we have
+According to Strassen's theorem \cite{St65}, the existence of a martingale coupling between two probability measures $\mu,\nu\in\mathcal P(\R)$ with finite first moment is equivalent to $\mu\le_c\nu$, where $\le_c$ denotes the convex order.
+We recall that two finite positive measures $\mu,\nu$ on $\R$ with finite first moment and are said to be in the convex order if and only if we have